aksenovaa/documentation/QuickstartGuide.md

 You can code along this post or grab a copy of [@cedricziel's](http://twitter.com/cedricziel) [ft3_empty](http://github.com/FluidTYPO3/ft3_empty) to copy the basic structure and required files.

-## Step 1: Install the required extensions
+## Шаг 1: Install the required extensions

 We need: ``flux``, ``fluidpages``, ``fluidcontent`` and ``vhs``.
 Install them as usual through the extension manager, set Flux' debug mode to ``1`` and check the rewriting of LLL files while you are at it.

-## Step 2: Create a provider extension
+## Шаг 2: Create a provider extension

 This means a really minimalistic extension that will contain all your templates, typoscript and assets in one package.
 To do so come up with a short name for your extension and create a folder in ``typo3conf/ext/`` (for simplicity go for